-The 2,000 foot Conejo Viaduct will carry high-speed trains over the existing BNSF rail line, Conejo Avenue, and Peach Avenue.
+The 2,000 foot Conejo Viaduct will carry high-speed trains over Conejo Avenue and the existing BNSF rail line.

-From Conejo Avenue to Clarkson Avenue, west of State Route 43 in Fresno County
+On Conejo Avenue, between Willow and Peach avenues, west of State Route 43 in Fresno County

 Throughout the spring and summer, crews have placed 246 of the needed 248 pre-cast concrete girders for the pergola section of the Conejo Viaduct.
 To the south of the pergola, crews have tied rebar and placed concrete to form portions of an intrusion protection barrier – or IPB wall – that will allow high-speeds to travel safely in proximity of the BNSF railroad tracks.
 More than 12,000 cubic yards of concrete has been placed to date to form the IPB wall that spans more than 3,400-feet wide, 40-feet tall, and up to five feet thick.
 When complete, it will help provide added safety between the high-speed rail and freight rail lines.